wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/api/springboot3-api-rest-security-tokenr-switchsimple/README.md

 The goal of this project is to present how to implement a connection between two **REST API** applications with usage **Java** programming language and **Spring Boot 3** framework.

-In this example First service is not secured but Second service is secured.
-The **token** is created **automatically** in First Service and send with request to Second service.
+In this example First service is secured as USER and Second service is secured as ADMIN.
+After log in as USER the **token** is created **automatically** in First Service (**switch** to ADMIN) and send with request to Second service.
 Second service checks this token and if everything is ok then sends response back to First service.

 ##### Terminology
 Terminology explanation: